Homebrew (if not installed)

 Server auto-start at boot

-bash scripts/launch.sh --daemons
+sudo bash scripts/launch.sh --daemons

-This registers two system daemons:
+This registers three system daemons:

 • com.smoltorrent.startup - waits for network (pings first worker every 5 s), then runs launch.sh